 Zero Trust Architecture: An All-Encompassing Term for a Defensible OT Network

-In this model, full identification and credentialing occurs on a continual basis.
-Traffic monitoring is continual, access is limited, and no safe perimeter is assumed.
-It is a different, nearly inverse approach than that which is normally implemented within an IT network, which assumes a “safe zone,” and primarily defends that zone at its perimeter.
-The zero-trust approach requires a collection of network components and software solutions, each doing their own task that collectively keeps the network secure.
+This is a different, nearly inverse approach than that traditionally implemented within an IT network, which assumes a “safe zone” and primarily defends that zone at its perimeter.
+The Zero Trust approach requires a collection of network components and software solutions, each doing their own task, that work together to collectively keep the network secure.

 Zero Trust as a security paradigm is centered on data or resource protection and is based on the idea that trust should never be taken for granted and must always be assessed.